 There are so many romantic hotels in the Philippines for you and your lover on your Coron honeymoon.
 If you're on a budget honeymoon and want to stay in the jungle, check out La Natura Resort!
 This resort is great value for money, super romantic and is in immaculate condition.
 Perhaps you're after complete luxury at a five-star resort like the Two Seasons Coron Bayside Hotel.
 No matter what Coron accommodation you and your lover choose, it'll make for an amazing Philippines honeymoon!

-To save on accommodation on your Philippines budget honeymoon, use this link for $20 AUD off your next hotel with booking.com.
-Airbnb is huge and all over the island of Coron, you can find some really incredible romantic Coron accommodation options at really affordable prices.
-Follow this link for $35 free credit with Airbnb.
+To save on accommodation on your Philippines budget honeymoon, here's $20 AUD off your next hotel with booking.com.
+Airbnb is huge and all over the island of Coron, you can find some really incredible romantic Coron accommodation options at really affordable prices, here's $35 free credit with Airbnb.

 Honeymoon Philippines: Legazpi